MikelCalvo/TaintedBySatoshi/README.md

 DB_PATH=./data/satoshi-transactions

 # Processing Configuration
-MAX_DEGREE=100           # Maximum tinting degree to process BATCH_SIZE=100          # Number of transactions to process in parallel CACHE_TTL=3600         # Cache time-to-live in seconds UPDATE_INTERVAL=3600   # How often to update the database in seconds
+MAX_DEGREE=100                    # Maximum tinting degree to process BATCH_SIZE=250                   # Number of transactions to process in parallel CACHE_TTL=3600                   # Cache time-to-live in seconds UPDATE_INTERVAL=3600             # How often to update the database in seconds

+# Performance Tuning
+BITCOIN_BATCH_SIZE=250           # Number of blocks to process in one batch BITCOIN_MAX_PARALLEL=32          # Number of parallel RPC requests BITCOIN_CACHE_SIZE=50000         # Number of transactions to keep in memory BITCOIN_RETRY_DELAY=500          # Milliseconds to wait between retries BITCOIN_MAX_RETRIES=5            # Number of times to retry failed requests BITCOIN_MEMORY_THRESHOLD=0.90    # Memory usage threshold for GC
 ```

 Frontend `.env`: